esilver0/CATT/sslstrip-experiment.md

 ```
 to enable the SSL stripping attack.

-wait a minute, then run
+Wait a minute, then run

 ```
 sudo tcpdump -s 0 -i eth1 -A tcp port http